 The rear wheels of these massive wagons measured seven feet high and were made of one-inch-thick iron.
-The wagon beds, constructed of solid oak measured 16 feet long, were 6 feet deep, and weighed 7,800 pounds when empty.
-The first wagon was called the “trailer,” the second was the “tender,”, and the water tank wagon brought up the rear.
-These water tanks carried some 1,200 gallons of water to supply the mules and men while in route.
-Water supplies were refilled at springs along the way, as it was not possible to carry enough water for the entire trip.
+The wagon beds, constructed of solid oak, measured 16 feet long, were 6 feet deep, and weighed 7,800 pounds when empty.
+The first wagon was called the “trailer,” the second was the “tender,” and the water tank wagon brought up the rear.
+These water tanks carried some 1,200 gallons of water to supply the mules and men while en route.
+Water supplies were refilled at springs along the way, as it was impossible to carry enough water for the entire trip.
 All total, with the mules, the caravan stretched over 180 feet and when loaded with ore, the total weight was 73,200 pounds.
 A loaded team traveled an average of only 17 miles a day.

 Between 1883 and 1889, the twenty mule teams hauled more than 20 million pounds of borax out of the Valley.
 During those years, the teams ran like clockwork, completing the 330-mile round trip between the Harmony Borax Works and the railhead in about 20 days, despite the difficult terrain.
 One team loaded and left the works every four days.
-During this time, not a single animal was lost, nor did a single wagon break down –a considerable tribute to the ingenuity of the designers and builders and the stamina of the men and mules.
+During this time, not a single animal was lost, nor did a single wagon break down — a considerable tribute to the designers and builders’ ingenuity and the stamina of the men and mules.

 In the late 1880s, William T. Coleman lost his fortune, and Francis Marion Smith took over his properties in 1890.
 He closed the Harmony and Amargosa Borax Works to focus on other properties closer to the railheads.
 The name of Smith’s properties then became the Pacific Coast Borax Company, and though the teams were still utilized, it would never be to the extent that they had been previously.
 By 1896, all of the shipping was going directly by rail.

-In 1891, Stephen Mather, the administrator of the company’s New York office, persuaded Smith to add the name 20 Mule Team Borax to go with the famous sketch of the mule team already on the box.
+In 1891, Stephen Mather, the company’s New York office administrator, persuaded Smith to add the name 20 Mule Team Borax to go with the famous sketch of the mule team already on the box.
 The trademark would be registered three years later.